PatrickRNG/PatrickRNG/README.md

 - I am also interested in UX/UI.

 #### 🖤 Hobbies and passions
-- Currently, my main hobbies are making Youtube content and live streaming;
+- Currently, my main hobbies are making Youtube content, side-projects, and coffee ☕;
 - From time to time I get back to game development, I use the [Godot Engine](https://github.com/godotengine/godot) for this;
 - I also really like to write about everything, primarily about self-improvement, technical stuff, and career.
 You can check out my blog on the badge up there;
 - I try to be a great and empathic person to everyone and everywhere;
-- I play a lot of video games in my free time.
+- I play video games in my free time.
 I enjoy survival, horror, aRPGs, and indie games;